-For Video Response 11, you’ll be reading an excerpt from Dr. Benjamin’s 2019 book Race After Technology: Abolitionist Tools for the New Jim Code.
+In class, we will discuss an excerpt from Dr. Benjamin’s 2019 book Race After Technology: Abolitionist Tools for the New Jim Code.
 Each chapter of this book includes a case study of a technology that produces (or reproduces) racist outcomes.
 Our excerpt, from Chapter 1, motivates the need for race-conscious design (pp. 59-63) with a case study of an automated hotel soap dispenser (pp. 64-69).

-Questions for your Video Response (choose one)
+Questions for your response

 - How might it have happened that the soap dispenser was sold this way?

 - If the racist soap dispenser was not tested with people with dark skin, why might that be?